R0bL/Project_Initiation_DS5500/README.md

  Tie the corporate actions on the environment to the investor expectations.
 Among the key findings are:
-1. lack of transparency among the ESG raters on how the scores are assigned;
+ * lack of transparency among the ESG raters on how the scores are assigned;
-2. lack of standards on how a particular concept is measured
+ * lack of standards on how a particular concept is measured
-3. Questionable tradeoffs: high scores in one domain may offset very low scores in another area
+ * Questionable tradeoffs: high scores in one domain may offset very low scores in another area
-4. Absence of an overall score combining performance scores along environmental, social and governance axes
+ * Absence of an overall score combining performance scores alongenvironmental, social and governance axes
-5. lack of acknowledgement of stakeholder expectations leading to lower acceptance rates.
+ * lack of acknowledgement of stakeholder expectations leading to lower acceptance rates.

 3. Capturing Firm Economic Events